 It's better to keep your loan as it is if you want to use the benefits of these Federal protections.

-NSLDS database only has Federal student loans detail.
+NSLDS database only has Federal student loan detail.
 The database doesn't record any details on Private or institution loans.
 If you want to find out the details on private loans you have to check your credit report or contact the private loan lender or your school financial aid office.

 There two Federal Student loans not included in the NSLDS database, they are Loan for Disadvantages Students (LDS) and Primary Care Loans (PCL).
 If you want any information regarding these loans you should contact your financial aid office.